drandrewthomas/AndroidDepthCamera/apde/readme.md

-# A depth camera library for APDE and Processing for Android
+# A depth camera library for APDE

 ## Overview